grouparoo/grouparoo/documents/deployment/docker.md

 ## Docker Compose

 As an example of how to orchestrate a more complex deployment, the following example `docker-compose` file is provided.
-This will create our needed networks (frontend and backend), our needed storage servers (postgres and redis), 2 types of grouparoo instances (`web` and `backend`).
+This will create our needed networks (frontend and backend), our needed storage servers (Postgres and Redis), 2 types of grouparoo instances (`web` and `backend`).

 This example requires a `docker swarm` cluster (or local instance).
 You can create one on your local machine with `docker swarm init`.